asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### Culture and faith <!-- omit in toc -->

-We are a multicultural company, so we should respect cultural values ​​and traditions in our mutual lives.
+We are a multicultural company, so we should respect cultural values ​​and traditions in our common life.

 {: .note }
 Avoid using words related to religion.